goodatwritingstory/goodatwritingstory.gituhub.io/_posts/2020-04-27-my-dream-house.md

-1 arcade
+1. Arcade

-2 ice skating rink
+2. Ice skating rink

-3 theater
+3. Theater

-4 video game room
+4. Video game room

-5 102 inch tv
+5. 102 inch tv

-6 swimming pool
+6. Swimming pool

-7 hot tub
+7. Hot tub

-8 toys
+8. Toys

-9 secret passageway
+9. Secret passageway

-10 super awesome bed
+10. super awesome bed

-Comes true!oh yeah if you like this be to tell me

-In Twitter bye thank😃
+I hope it comes true.
+If you like my post, please do tell your friends and family about it and follow me in twitter @goodwritings1